Samer-Ismael/AppAndServer/README.md

 Make sure you have Docker installed on your system.
 You can confirm this by running `docker version` in your terminal.

 1. **Clone the repository:**
     - You can clone the repository to your local machine.
-Alternatively, you can download the docker-compose.yml and ChatApp.jar files without cloning.
+Alternatively, you can download the 'docker-compose.yml' and 'ChatApp.jar' files without cloning.
     - Open a terminal window and navigate to the project directory or the folder where you have the downloaded files.
     - Run the following command to start the Docker services: